 An etching press is basically a machine with two metal rollers through which a flat press bed slides under pressure.
 On top of the press bed is the paper and inked printing matrix (e.g. linocut, etching, collagraph) and the image is transferred from the matrix to the paper due to the pressure.
 Usually, the printing press is powered by hand.

 Etching Presses for Sale - New and Used

 I have two table top Blick printing presses in my studio; the Blick 999 Model II Etching Press and the small Blick Econo Etch Model II Press and have been very pleased with them.
 I get quite a few emails from printmakers asking about the presses so I thought I'd share my experiences with you.
 I included Blick and Amazon links to the items I'm talking about so you can do more research and there are other reviews of these presses on the Blick website - I encourage you to read them.
-If you click on one of these links and buy something, I get a commission (see this disclosure) but I want to point out that I bought these printmaking presses with my own money and I'm not going to say that they're absolutely perfect.
+If you click on one of these links and buy something, I get a commission becuase I participate in their affiliate programs (see this disclosure) but I want to point out that I bought these printmaking presses with my own money and I'm not going to say that they're absolutely perfect.

 Before purchasing my presses I researched most of the major brands of etching presses including:

 - Takach Press Corporation - maker of fine art presses based out of New Mexico.

 - Conrad Machine Company - this Michigan company has manufactured fine art presses since the 1950's.

 - Ettan Press Company - they have suspended production of presses as of 2017.

 - Whelan Press - no longer in business.

 - Blick Art Materials - they offer a range of affordable table top etching presses.